Introduction

 Screw Gauge/Thread Pitch Gauge

-Cons: Usage complexity, limited to thread dimensioning.
+Cons: Complexity in usage and limited to thread dimensioning.

 Step-by-Step Guide to Measuring Screw Lengths